paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-Yes, I know.
 This example is ignoring the asynchronous nature of the request and the possibility that the connection has timed out.

-`DeactivateItem` will not call `Dispose()` on the item if it is an `IDisposable`.
-Override it if you need that functionality.
+`DeactivateItem` will not call `Dispose()` even for `IDisposable` unless overridden.
 If the item needs reactivation when retrieved for reuse, set an activation parameter as above.

 Before node recycling, we call `DeactivateItem(node)`.